White Duck 13' Regatta Bell Tent

 With 132 square feet of floor space, top-tier weather resistance, and a pre-installed stove jack, this thing is ready for cold-weather hunting trips or glamping setups where comfort matters.

-The 71-pound weight and 20-minute setup aren't exactly ultralight backpacking territory, and that door pole can get in the way, but that's the trade-off for bombproof Dynatek canvas construction.
+The 71-pound weight and 20-minute setup aren't exactly the easiest to get to the campsite and that door pole can get in the way, but that's the trade-off for bombproof Dynatek canvas construction.

 At $770, you're paying a premium, but you're getting a tent that should last for years of hard use.